Contribute to documentation#

 Editing external package documentation#

-If you want to edit documentation of imported external packages, the process is slightly different.
+To edit documentation of imported external packages, including plone/plone.api

-to manage multiple repositories.
+Plone Documentation uses git submodules to manage multiple repositories.

-We imported the external repositories the plone/documentation
+You already imported the external repositories into the plone/documentation

 Change your working directory to the imported package's directory under